Scotland Today

 Scotland Today was a Scottish regional news programme covering Central Scotland, produced by STV Central (formerly Scottish Television).
 Despite its name suggesting a national remit, the programme was actually limited to stories around STV's Central Belt franchise.
 North Tonight covered STV's North Scotland region (from North Fife upwards), until both programmes were renamed STV News at Six in March 2009.

 History

 1970s

-Based in Glasgow, the programme began on 11 September 1972 in a style very similar to its BBC counterpart Reporting Scotland and co-anchored by John Toye and Bill Kerr Elliot.
-At first, the programme was double headed, but within a year, Toye became its solo presenter and went on to present Scotland Today for 12 years.
+Based in Glasgow, the programme began on 11 September 1972, as a successor to Dateline, which had been presented by Bill Tennent since 1970.
+Its style was very similar to its BBC counterpart Reporting Scotland.
+Initially co-presented by John Toye and Bill Kerr Elliot, within a year, Toye became its solo presenter, a position he held for 12 years.
 During the first six years, it was only on air for ten months of the year, taking a regular summer break and having its timeslot filled by regional magazine programmes including Isabel on... and Watch This Space.
 The programme's first editor was Russell Galbraith, then head of news for Scottish Television – he remained in the role until 1982.